Necessary Maintenance #8532

 There are tests that rely on the current behavior of the system, which is to delay the missing product exception and stay silent on the matter of the missing dictionary.

-#1 Updated by Marc Paterno almost 5 years ago
+#1 Updated by Marc Paterno about 5 years ago

 My preference is (almost) always to report an error as soon as possible.
 In this case, that would seem to be link time.
 Is there a way we can make it a link error to use